fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 There is also a Kotlin specific article [here](https://medium.com/android-bits/espresso-robot-pattern-in-kotlin-fc820ce250f7).

-Is the idea to separate the logic of finding your views from the logic of the test.
+The idea is to separate the logic of finding your views from the logic of the test.
 So basically if for example a View Id changes, it doesn't make our behaviour change too, so in this case only our Robot will change, while the Test Class stays the same.

 For now I will keep the synthetic sugar to the minimum, and just declare my actions and verifications there.
 Feel free to have as much customization there as you think is necessary to make your tests clearer.